 The Building Standards service has a major role to play in the contribution of the overall Council commitments.
 The City is one of the largest Building Standards services in the UK in relation to both the number of building warrant applications processed each year and the fee income received.
-During the financial year 2019/20, the service received 5421 building warrant applications, covering building construction work with an estimated value of just under £1 billion which generated approximately £4 million in fees.
+During the financial year 2020/21, the service received 4970 building warrant applications, covering building construction work with an estimated value of just over £0.75 billion which generated approximately £3.83 million in fees.